The Portrait and the Colonial Imaginary

 Anyone interested in the history of colonial Africa will have encountered innumerable portraits of African elites produced during the first half of the twentieth century, yet no book to date has focused on these ubiquitous images.
 Dell analyses the production and dissemination of such portraits and situates them in a complex and conflicted field of representations.

-Moving between European and African perspectives, The Colonial Imaginary blends history with art history to provide insights into the larger processes that were transforming the French metropole and colonies during the early twentieth century.
+Moving between European and African perspectives, The Portrait and the Colonial Imaginary blends history with art history to provide insights into the larger processes that were transforming the French metropole and colonies during the early twentieth century.

 This publication is GPRC-labeled (Guaranteed Peer-Reviewed Content).